DISCLAIMER: The information in this flyer is provided for general information only, is not intended to be legal advice, and may change

 In a Hague Abduction Convention case sent to Cyprus, it is not necessary for a petitioner to retain a private attorney because all applications are assigned and presented to the court by Lawyers of the Office of the Attorney General of the Republic, on behalf of the CCA.

 The CCA will assign a public prosecutor to present the case to the court.
 However, the public prosecutor does not represent the left-behind parent or legal guardian who submitted the Hague Abduction Convention application.
 Instead, the prosecutor represents Cyprus and submits the request for return on behalf of the Cypriot Minister of Justice.
 Applicant parents or legal guardians have the option to hire a private attorney at their own expense in Cyprus to join the public prosecutor in presenting the Hague Abduction Convention case.
 A privately hired attorney should contact the CCA as soon as possible after the CCA receives the Hague Abduction Convention application.

 The U.S. Embassy in Nicosia, Cyprus, provides a list of attorneys for U.S. citizens including those who specialize in family law.

 This list is provided as a courtesy service only and does not constitute an endorsement of any individual attorney.
 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the following persons or firms.
 Professional credentials and areas of expertise are provided directly by the lawyers..

-The U.S. Embassy in Australia can be contacted at:
+The U.S. Embassy in Cyprus can be contacted at:

-The Embassy of Australia is located in Washington, D.C. at:
+The Embassy of Cyprus is located in Washington, D.C. at: